bschnei/ebu-bootloader/README.md

 ## Notes

 ### CPU Frequency Scaling at 1.2GHz
 The Armada 3720 CPU (88F3720) is capable of speeds up to 1.2Ghz, but mainstream Linux disables 1.2Ghz as a speed for this device.
 If you flash a bootloader that sets the CPU speed to 1.2Ghz (CLOCKSPRESET=CPU_1200_DDR_750) Linux will not be able to manage the CPU frequency (cpufreq-dt does not load) and the system will run stably, but at full speed (1.2Ghz) continuously.

-A significant contributor to both kernel and A3700 firmware development believes the firmware is the source of the problem.
 For a long discussion, see [here](https://github.com/MarvellEmbeddedProcessors/linux-marvell/issues/20).

-This project [patches](https://github.com/bschnei/mv-ddr-marvell/commit/ed21e2baae07b110d5ce1f539e4256d806782623) upstream (Marvell's) mv-ddr-marvell to set the value for the Channel 0 PHY Control 2 to that used by [Globalscale](https://github.com/globalscaletechnologies/A3700-utils-marvell/commit/feced21c4c343428eab2f99cc9c78028bb961690).
+This project adjusts the value for the Channel 0 PHY Control 2 in the mv-ddr-marvell repo to that used in [Globalscale's repo](https://github.com/globalscaletechnologies/A3700-utils-marvell/commit/feced21c4c343428eab2f99cc9c78028bb961690) which results in a stable system at all supported CPU frequencies.
+A [PR](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/pull/44) has been opened upstream.

-__Early testing suggests this change resolves stability issues encountered at *all* CPU frequencies (with or without frequency scaling enabled).__

 The Linux kernel needs to be patched to enable frequency scaling when the bootloader sets the CPU speed to 1.2Ghz.
 A script to patch and package the kernel for Arch Linux can be found [here](https://github.com/bschnei/linux-ebu/).
-Alternatively, the bootloader can be built to set the CPU clock to 1GHz (`make CLOCKSPRESET=CPU_1000_DDR_800`), but that will be the maximum available frequency to the operating system.
+Alternatively, frequency scaling will work without patching the kernel if the bootloader sets the CPU clock to 1GHz (`make CLOCKSPRESET=CPU_1000_DDR_800`), but that will be the maximum available frequency to the operating system.

 ### Marvell repos
 The mv-ddr repo is used by the A3700-utils repo to make the `a3700_tool` target which is an executable.
 The executable gets copied (and renamed) to `A3700-utils-marvell/tim/ddr/ddr_tool` before being run by `A3700-utils-marvell/scripts/buildtim.sh`.
 The program generates the `ddr_static.txt` file in `A3700-utils-marvell/tim/ddr`.
 The contents of the file then get inserted by the `buildtim.sh` script into the `atf-ntim.txt` file used by TF-A to build the firmware image.
 The `ddr_static.txt` file contains instructions used to initialize memory.

 Globalscale's repos produce a `ddr_static.txt` file that differs from Marvell's in two places.
-The first difference is noted above and seems to concern [setting the DDR PHY drive strength](https://github.com/globalscaletechnologies/A3700-utils-marvell/commit/feced21c4c343428eab2f99cc9c78028bb961690).
+The first difference is noted above.
 The [second difference](https://github.com/MarvellEmbeddedProcessors/mv-ddr-marvell/commit/4208ad5f2d1cee6125d3047ea1aac90a051e3d16) doesn't seem to impact system stability so we use Marvell's version.